Our Daily Itinerary

-We arrive at Dublin Airport and are met by our Catholic Travel Centre representative who will accompany us throughout our journey.
+We arrive at Dublin Airport at 7:30 AM, and are met by our Catholic Travel Centre representative who will accompany us throughout our journey.
 We board our motor coach and make our way to the western side of the Emerald Isle.

 We stop at the monastic settlement of Clonmacnoise, one of Ireland’s most celebrated holy places.
+(Next Saturday, September 9, we’ll celebrate the feast of St. Ciaran – or Kieran – the founder of this monastery in 545.)
 Here we see the 12th century round tower, ancient High Crosses, as well as the many churches and temples at this hallowed site.
-After our visit and lunch on our own, we continue on to Castlebar.
+After our visit and lunch on our own, we continue on to Castlebar, where we will check into the Breaffy House Resort Hotel for two nights.
 Dinner this evening is served at our hotel.
 (D)

 WED, SEPT 6, DAY 3: CASTLEBAR: EXCURSION TO KNOCK & VISIT OF BALLINTUBBER ABBEY: